gagansk/curator-doc/docs/source/api.rst

           reportPeriod: Day
           namespace: koku-metrics-operator

-      Create one of two Report above you just defined
+      Create one of the two Reports above you just defined

       .. code:: shell